myswamp/notes/kafka.md

 - partitioner.class
 - async: Callback

+# ISR in sync replica set
+  - lagging behind the leader for more than 10 seconds it is removed from the ISR
+  - replica.lag.time.max.ms default 10000
+  - min-insync.replicas default 1

 # consumer notes
   - read from leader replica
   - many partitions might increase end-to-end latency. having more brokers to migrate in case of a broker failure